Incidentallyb/vector/content/emails/lisa-mice-too-susceptible.md

 triggered_by:
   - init|start|mice
 choices:
-  - macaque|Change to a macaque model
+  - pig|Change to a pig model
-  - fish|Change to a fish model
+  - stem|Change to a fish model
 scoreChangeEconomic:
   - macaque|-2
   - fish|-2